marcoortiz479/Spotify_Song_Features_ML_and_Deep_Learning/README.md

 This project predicts Spotify track popularity (0–100) using audio features provided by Spotify.
 It combines exploratory data analysis (EDA), classical machine learning, ensemble methods, and deep learning, all wrapped inside a fully interactive Streamlit web application.

-Users can:
+The app allows users to:
-- Explore the dataset visually
+- Explore and visualize audio feature data
-- Train and compare multiple models
+- Train and tune multiple models
-- Perform hyperparameter tuning
+- Compare model performance across metrics
-- Generate predictions for new tracks
+- Track and benchmark model runs
-- Interpret model behavior using SHAP explainability
+- Generate predictions for new tracks using trained models

 ---

 ## 🎯 Objectives

-- Understand which audio features influence track popularity
+- Identify which audio features influence track popularity
-- Compare traditional ML models vs deep learning
+- Compare traditional ML models with ensemble and deep learning approaches
-- Build a production-style Streamlit app
+- Build a production-style, interactive ML application
-- Practice model tuning, evaluation, and explainability
+- Practice hyperparameter tuning and performance evaluation
 - Deploy a reproducible ML application to Streamlit Cloud

 ---

 ## 📂 Project Structure
-- `spotify_song_features.py`
+- **`spotify_song_features.py`**: The main streamlit application
-- `spotify_songs.csv`
+- **`spotify_songs.csv`**: A dataset file containing all songs and their features, including measurements.
-- `requirements.txt`
+- **`requirements.txt`**: A text file of all Python libraries and modules utilized and deployed throughout the Spotify Streamlit project.

 ---